quanterall/HaskellMaterials/basics/01-values-and-functions.md

 The example using `>>>` does the same thing, but can be read from left to right.
 The last example is the same as commonly used pipeline operators like `|>` from F#, Elm & Elixir, and might be more readable to some.
 The difference is that it requires a value on the left side, which means we have to name our `string` value here at first.

-The difference is minor and I would argue that while it's quite common to see the first example, one should strongly consider whether or not those versions are written more because of tradition than anything else.
+While we aren't changing the meaning of our program based on which way we compose our functions, one should consider whether or not it makes sense for the intended reader of the code to read it left-to-right like we usually do with English and how most of our language constructs work, over the alternative with `.` where we instead have to read the flow of things from right-to-left.

 ## A "Project Euler" example